annybs/Battery-1-2-3/README.md

 Older versions of this composition with original notes are available on the `original-notes` tag of this repository.

+### battery123-megalet.tidal

+Contains a big `let` directive to initialize all variables used in `battery123.tidal` (where they are recorded separately).
+Eval the whole block with `C-c C-e` and dive in.

 ## Sample attributions

 ```